RosanaFSS/Cybersecurity-Journey-TryHackMe/Info ℹ️ - REmux The Tmux.md

 <br>
 <br>

-<p>As my contribution I share the official <code>REMnux</code> website:<br>
+<p>.
+As my contribution I share the official <code>REMnux</code> website:<br>
 https://remnux.org/<br><br>

+.
 REMnux® is a Linux Toolkit for Malware Analysis.<br><br>
+.
 REMnux® is a Linux toolkit for reverse-engineering and analyzing malicious software.
 REMnux provides a curated collection of free tools created by the community.
-Analysts can use it to investigate malware without having to find, install, and configure the tools.<,/P
+Analysts can use it to investigate malware without having to find, install, and configure the tools.</p><br><br>